By Andrew Leckey

 If you fancy yourself a self-directed investor, you might get itchy not knowing exactly how all the pieces of the balanced-fund machinery are performing.
 It's hard to go with automatic transmission when you're used to driving stick shift.

-"A problem is that you can't separate out the performance of the stocks and bonds but instead will receive the overall performance of the fund in total," said Greg Carlson, fund analyst with Morningstar Inc. "So if we have a huge rally with the Standard and Poor's 500 up 50 percent, your balanced fund won't be up 50 percent because the equity performance is suppressed by the fixed-income component."
+"A problem is that you can't separate out the performance of the stocks and bonds but instead will receive the overall performance of the fund in total," said Greg Carlson, fund analyst with Morningstar Inc. in Chicago.
+"So if we have a huge rally with the Standard and Poor's 500 up 50 percent, your balanced fund won't be up 50 percent because the equity performance is suppressed by the fixed-income component."

 The low expense ratios of balanced funds is due to the fact that there are few active asset allocation decisions.
 This is also money that stays put because conservative investors don't want to try anything fancy.